 It would be interesting to see what the model can say regarding the scaling of extinction risk.

 We have corrected the above errors and thank the Reviewer for pointing out these issues.
 We agree that exploring additional issues regarding mass-specific extinction risks would be a fruitful line of inquiry, though we believe it is beyond the scope of this particular contribution.
+However, to address the overall question of extinction risk as dependent on size, we have provided three plots in Figure XXX which show the extinction likelihood based on sigma and rho for three different body sizes that span the range of mammals considered.
+This plot shows that the parameter space where extinction is unlikely is shrinking in area with increased body size.

 Reviewer #2: